 If that’s something you’ve been longing for, let’s dive deep into the article!

 1. Shift Your Attention

-Shifting your attention is an effective way people are using from centuries.
+Shifting your attention is an effective way to be patient which people have been using for centuries.
 It works most of the time and implementing it isn’t difficult.

 Right before the moment takes place or when it’s time for you to speak, simply say, ‘Not Now’ and walk away.
 Do something else.